geshan/geshan.github.com/posts/2022-07-22-run-worlds-370k-website-free.md

 > I used to write for what I wanted earlier, then I started to write for what people searched for and what I wanted.

-This doesn't mean I only write SEO focused posts.
-But now I do like a rough 80:20 rule, with 20% what I want to write without SEO focus stuff.
+This doesn't mean I only write SEO-focused posts.
+But now I do like a rough 80:20 rule, with 20% of what I want to write without SEO focus stuff.
 Visually it would look like the below:

 <img class="center" loading="lazy" src="/images/worlds-top-370k-website/05seo.jpg" title="What people search for and what I want to write about" alt="What people search for and what I want to write about">